Chinese Gardens — Aesthetics, Philosophy, and Architecture in Nature

 Luxurious Nanmu Hall or Wufeng Xianguan of Lingering Garden, Photo by 97Lang.

-Main House or Tang: Residence of the owner, also could be used for the family to hold celebration activities, usually the biggest building complex of the garden.
+Main House or Tang: The residence of the owner, also could be used for the family to hold celebration activities, usually the biggest building complex in the garden.

 Lou: Multilayer buildings, usually used as bedrooms or studies.